Professional Legal Qualifications Explained: All You Need To Know About Studying For A Career In The Industry

 The good news is that if you have already started an LBB, GDL or LPC you will be able to continue with this route until 2032.

 The reason the new system has been introduced is to help ensure that all trainee solicitors are assessed to the same standard, which is difficult when there are different routes to qualification.

 To become a barrister you’ll need to follow the same route as a solicitor to start with and complete a law degree (LBB) or a law conversion (GDL).

 As of September 2020, you are then required to take one of the new bar courses which replaced the former Bar Professional Training Course (BPTC).
 Depending on the provider, the name of these one-year courses can differ slightly; Bar Training Course (BTC), Bar Practice Course (BPC), Bar Vocational Course (BVC) and Bar Vocational Studies (BVC).

-The final stage is one year of vocational training (known as a pupillage) which you will need to undertake with an Authorised Education and Training Organisation (AETO) such as a chambers.
+The final stage is one year of vocational training (known as a pupillage) which you will need to undertake with an Authorised Education and Training Organisation (AETO) such as chambers.

 To become a licensed conveyancer in England and Wales you must pass the Council for Licensed Conveyancers (CLC) qualification, which is typically undertaken while working.
-This involves registering as a CLC student, completing 1200 hours of practical training (under the supervision of a qualified employers) and then passing the Level 4 and Level 6 CLC qualifications.
+This involves registering as a CLC student, completing 1200 hours of practical training (under the supervision of a qualified employer) and then passing the Level 4 and Level 6 CLC qualifications.

 Patent and trade mark attorneys